-Two separate programs are underway:
+Two separate prostate cancer programs are currently underway:

 - DARRT program

 DARRT stands for Direct and Abscopal Response to RadioTherapy.

 A DIRECT response refers to the effect of radiotherapy on the tumours being exposed to radiation.

 An ABSCOPAL response refers to the effect of radiotherapy on the tumours outside of the field of radiation.

 The typical patient is one with late-stage cancer who has run out of conventional treatment options and is presenting for palliative radiotherapy.
 In this situation, 1 or 2 tumours might be causing symptoms (pain or pressure on vital organs such as the spinal cord) and the radiotherapy is being used to shrink those tumours to provide temporary, symptomatic relief.